COMAL: A Convergent Meta-Algorithm for Aligning LLMs with General Preferences: Proof of

 \section{Proof of \Cref{thm:linear-strong-monotone}}

 We show that MWU (Algorithm~\ref{alg:regularized game}) has linear convergence to the unique Nash equilibrium of a KL-regularized zero-sum game $J(\pi_1, \pi_2, \piref)$.
 We denote $\mu^\star = \pi^\star_\tau$ its unique Nash equilibrium.
-We note that there are existing results showing linear convergence of MWU (e.g., ~\citep[Lemma F.1]{pmlr-v235-abe24a}).
-We include a slightly simpler proof for our setting for completeness.
+Our proof is inspired by~\citep[Lemma F.1]{pmlr-v235-abe24a} that give linear convergence of MWU in KL-regularized game.
+Here, we include a simpler proof with slightly better constants for our setting for completeness.